 - You can also feed your fish with the help of tongs, fingers, forks, or any other object you wish.
 You can either give one pellet at a time or many pellets in one go.

 - You can also use food-sinking tablets.
-These are little tablets that are useful to hold the pellets trapped in a gel that dissolves after putting in the water.
+These are little tablets that are useful to hold the pellets trapped in a gel that dissolves after putting them in the water.
 It will then build a thin layer on top of the water surface that will attract angelfish to eat the pellets.

 How Often & How Much To Feed Angelfish Pellets?